Ph.D. Recipients Since 2000

 Andrew Dausch: "Discovering Brazil in Twentieth-Century France, 1930-1964: Franco-Brazil Cultural Politics in the Era of Decolonization."

-Michelle Marino: "Sweating Femininity: Women Athletes, Masculine Culture, and American Inequality from 1930 to the Present."
-Faculty TT at Hastings College.
+Michella Marino: "Sweating Femininity: Women Athletes, Masculine Culture, and American Inequality from 1930 to the Present."
+Currently Assistant Professor of History at Hastings College.

 Yveline Alexis: "Nationalism & the Politics of Historical Memory: Charlemagne Peralte's Rebellion against U.S. Occupation of Haiti, 1915-1986."
-Faculty TT in Africana Studies at Oberlin College.
+Currently Assistant Professor of Africana Studies at Oberlin College.

 Kathryn Merriam: "The Preservation of Iroquois Thought: J.N.B.
 Hewitt's Legacy of Scholarship for His People."
 Faculty NTT at Community College of Vermont.